mdn/content/files/en-us/web/html/element/heading_elements/index.md

 #### Nesting

 Headings may be nested as subsections to reflect the organization of the content of the page.
-Most screen readers can also generate an ordered list of all the headings on a page, which can help a person quickly determine the hierarchy of the content.
+Most screen readers can also generate an ordered list of all the headings on a page, which can help a person quickly determine the content hierarchy and navigate to different headings.

 Given the following page structure: